usnistgov/MediScore/README.txt

-  SSDValidate      V1.0 - Single Source Detection Validator DSDValidate      V1.0 - Double Source Detection Validator DetectionScorer  V1.0 - Single/Double Source Detection Evaaluation
+  SSDValidate      V1.0 - Single Source Detection Validator DSDValidate      V1.0 - Double Source Detection Validator DetectionScorer  V1.0 - Single/Double Source Detection Evaluation
                           Scorer
   MaskScorer       V1.0 - Single/Double Source Mask Evaluation
                           (Localization) Scorer

-This distribution consists of a set of R scripts intended to be run from a command line.
+This distribution consists of a set of Python2.7 scripts intended to be run from a command line.
 These scripts have been tested under the following versions of Ubuntu Linux and OS X.

-  Mac OS X 10.9.5
+  Mac OS X 10.11.6
-  Ubuntu 14.04

 INSTALLATION